Jennifer Lynch

-Jennifer Chambers Lynch (born April 7, 1968) is an American filmmaker.
+Jennifer Chambers Lynch (born April 7, 1968) is an American filmmaker and author.
 The daughter of filmmaker David Lynch, she made her directorial debut with the film Boxing Helena in 1993.
 Following a troubled production, the film was a critical and commercial failure, with Lynch receiving a Golden Raspberry Award for Worst Director.
 The negative reception to her feature debut and controversy surrounding its release led to Lynch taking a 15-year hiatus from filmmaking.

 Lynch returned to directing with 2008's Surveillance.
 The film received mixed reviews, although it won the top prize at the Sitges Film Festival.
-A year later, Lynch began work on her next film Hisss, which she disowned after the production was completed without her involvement.
-Her fourth film Chained, released in 2012, was met with a positive critical reception.
+A year later, Lynch began work on her next film, Hisss, which she disowned after the production was completed without her involvement.
+Her fourth film, Chained, released in 2012, was met with a positive critical reception.
 Since 2012, Lynch has focused on directing episodes of television series, including Psych, Teen Wolf, The Walking Dead, American Horror Story, Once Upon a Time, Hawaii Five-0, Elementary, The Strain, Agents of S.H.I.E.L.D., 9-1-1, and Ratched.

 Outside of her career as a director, Lynch wrote the book The Secret Diary of Laura Palmer in 1990.
 Told from the perspective of the character of the same name from her father's television series Twin Peaks, the novel was a commercial success, reaching number four on The New York Times paperback fiction best seller list that year.